 First – look at these lists of lenders

 Start by looking at the list of payday lenders here: Lenders’ email addresses.

 That page has a list of lenders who are still lending and ones that have gone out of business.
 Some gave up in 2014 or 2015, when the FCA changed the rules to reduce the interest they could charge.
 And since then, other lenders have gone bust because of the cost of paying refunds to the customers they gave unaffordable loans to.

 If the lender has only recently gone bust, you may still be able to make a complaint and get a refund, but you may only get a part of the refund paid out if the administrators don’t have enough money to pay everyone.

 Next – check your credit records

 Credit records aren’t a perfect source of data, as many lenders didn’t report loans to them a few years ago.
-But it’s worth checking, so look at your Noddle report, which is free.
-This is a report of your current data held at the Call Credit reference agency, the one used by most payday lenders.
+But it’s worth checking, so look at your TransUnion Statutory Credit Report, which is free.
+This is a report of your data held at the Call Credit reference agency, the one used by most payday lenders, including closed accounts.